mozilla/probe-scraper/README.md

             |-- ping type
                 |-- probe type (or "all_probes")

-For example, all the JSON probe data in the [main ping]() for the *Firefox Nightly* channel can be accessed with the followign path: `firefox/nightly/main/all_probes`.
+For example, all the JSON probe data in the [main ping]() for the *Firefox Nightly* channel can be accessed with the following path: `firefox/nightly/main/all_probes`.
 The probe data for all the channels (same product and ping) can be accessed instead using `firefox/all/main/all_probes`.

 The root directory for the output generated from the scheduled job can be found at: https://probeinfo.telemetry.mozilla.org/ .
 All the probe data for Firefox coming from the main ping can be found [here](https://probeinfo.telemetry.mozilla.org/firefox/all/main/all_probes).